KKOB (AM): Early years

-The 1928 passage of the Davis Amendment required an equitable assignment of radio facilities within five regions of the United States.
+The 1928 passage of the Davis Amendment required an equitable assignment of radio facilities within 5 regions of the United States.
 Effective November 11, 1928, as part of a major reassignment of stations under the Federal Radio Commission's General Order 40, KOB was assigned to 1180 kHz, one of Region 5's high-powered "clear channel" frequencies.
 Although this allowed unlimited operation during daylight hours, nighttime hours were shared with KEX in Portland, Oregon, with KOB receiving 1/3rd of the after-sunset hours, and KEX assigned the rest.

 On December 31, 1929, while preparing the transmitter for a New Year's Eve broadcast, Goddard was instantly killed when he came into contact with high voltage equipment.
-In 1932 the station reduced its power from 20 to 10 kilowatts because of transmitter issues.
+In 1932, the station reduced its power from 20 to 10 kilowatts due to transmitter issues.

 Albuquerque Journal ownership

 In 1932, the university arranged for KOB to be leased by the Albuquerque Journal, which later purchased the station.
 KOB's last State College broadcast was on April 24, and it resumed broadcasting that fall in Albuquerque.
-KOB was an NBC Red Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
+KOB was an NBC Red Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows, and big band broadcasts during the "Golden Age of Radio".

 In 1940, KOB's timesharing partner, KEX, moved to 1160 kHz, which allowed KOB to expand its nighttime operating hours to unlimited.
 In March 1941, a nationwide frequency reassignment took place with the implementation of the North American Regional Broadcasting Agreement (NARBA).
 Initially, KOB was assigned to 1030 kHz.
-WBZ in Boston, Massachusetts was the primary station assigned to 1030 kHz; moreover, it employed a directional antenna that strengthened its signal toward the west.
+WBZ in Boston, Massachusetts, was the primary station assigned to 1030 kHz; moreover, it employed a directional antenna that strengthened its signal toward the west.
 The resulting excessive nighttime interference between WBZ and KOB caused the FCC to reassign KOB to 770 kHz.
 However, WJZ (now WABC) in New York City was also assigned to 770 kHz, and this led to a series of legal battles between the two stations over nighttime coverage that would last for decades.